jnebrera/n2kafka/README.md

 Another useful decoder is [Meraki](src/decoder/meraki/README.md).
 You can send your meraki location reports to n2kafka and it will forward to a kafka broker.

+## Kafka stats
+You can obtain the output kafka stats using the librdkafka configuration `rdkafka.statistics.interval.ms`, via configuration file or environment `RDKAFKA_STATISTICS_INTERVAL_MS`. `n2kafka` will print them each interval of its value in milliseconds.

 # Docker setup
 If you want an easy setup, you can use n2kafka docker image provided at gcr.io/wizzie-registry/n2kafka.
 This container provides default